rmosolgo/graphql-ruby/guides/schema/definition.md

 {{ "Schema.id_from_object" | api_doc }} is used to implement `Node.id`.
 It should return a unique ID for the given object.
 This ID will later be sent to `object_from_id` to refetch the object.

-Additionally, {{ "Schema.resolve_type" | api_doc }} is called by GraphQL-Ruby to get the runtime Object type for fields that return return {% internal_link "interface", "/type_definitions/interfaces" %} or {% internal_link "union", "/type_definitions/unions" %} types.
+Additionally, {{ "Schema.resolve_type" | api_doc }} is called by GraphQL-Ruby to get the runtime Object type for fields that return {% internal_link "interface", "/type_definitions/interfaces" %} or {% internal_link "union", "/type_definitions/unions" %} types.

 ## Error Handling